Refundable and Nonrefundable Tax Credits

 There are tax credits for students!
 If you do not qualify for the American Opportunity Credit, you may still be able to claim the Lifetime Learning Credit worth up to $2,000.
 See also: student tax deductions.

-This credit can be used to offset your tax liability if you are 65 or older and/or disabled while meetings certain qualifications.
+This credit can be used to offset your tax liability if you are 65 or older and/or disabled while meeting certain qualifications.
 If you are 65 or over as of the end of the year, you may be entitled to an additional sum in standard deductions - eFile will calculate this all for you and include the Elderly and Disabled Credit if you qualify on Schedule R and include it with your Form 1040 or 1040-SR.

 Get paid and rewarded for saving for retirement!
 The Saver's Credit may allow you to reduce your income tax for making contributions to a retirement plan.
 View the eligibility requirements on the linked page and see if you may be eligible for a credit of up to $2,000.